-New proposed European Regulation would impose a limit on the intensity of greenhouse gases ("GHG") of the energy used on board by a ship arriving, staying or leaving ports under the jurisdiction of an EU Member State.
-It would also force the use of onshore power supply or zero-emission technology in EU ports.
+A new EU regulation would impose a limit on the greenhouse gas ("GHG") intensity of energy used on board by a ship arriving, staying or leaving ports under the jurisdiction of an EU Member State.
+It would also mandate the use of shore-based power supply or zero-emission technology in EU ports.

 Greenhouse gas (GHG) emissions from ships were not included in the 2015 Paris Climate Agreement.
 In 2018, the International Maritime Organization (IMO), the United Nations body that regulates international shipping, adopted an Initial GHG Strategy for international shipping.
 It seeks to reduce GHG emissions from international shipping and phase them out as soon as possible in this century.
 The goal is to reduce average carbon intensity (CO2 per ton-mile) by at least 40% by 2030 and by 70% by 2050, as well as reduce total emissions by at least 50% by 2050, compared to 2008.